dentarg/auth0-blog/_posts/2018-05-10-googleio-summary-day-two.markdown

 ## Web Performance

-Google analyzes a lot of sites and have learned over time how to make them extremely fast.
+Google analyzes a lot of sites and has learned over time how to make them extremely fast.
 The **Web Performance made easy** talk by Eva and Addy Osmani showed how to fix common web performance bottlenecks and take advantage of the latest browser APIs to improve loading experience.

 * **New Lighthouse Web Performance Audits**
 * Optimizing Caching Strategies - Cache as many resources as possible efficiently.